Risks and Returns of Uniswap V3 Liquidity Providers: Analysis

 This probability $P_\mathrm{ITM}(t; \alpha)=P(S_0/\alpha<S(t)<\alpha S_0)$ is shown in Figure~\ref{fig:PITMvst} as a function of time for different $\alpha$.
 As expected, it becomes more likely that the position is OTM with passing time and a larger $\alpha$ means that the position is likely to remain ITM for longer.

-While the probability that a position remains ITM is a important gauge for a liquidity provider, she is more interested in the time the price spends ITM as during this time she profits from each trade that occurs in the pool.
+While the probability that a position remains ITM is important to gauge for a liquidity provider, she is more interested in the time the price spends ITM as, during this time, she profits from each trade that occurs in the pool.
 Given the probability that the price is ITM at time $t_i$, $P_\mathrm{ITM}(S_l<S(t_i)<S_u)$, we can compute the expected time the position is ITM relative to the total time passed $t_n$

 where $\Delta t$ is the discrete time step (in our case one day).
 Figure~\ref{fig:expectedtimeITM} shows the fraction of time the price is in ITM as a function of time passed.
-Again, the probability decays over time and is smaller for narrower positions.
+Again, the relative expected time ITM decays over time and is smaller for narrower position

 Figures~\ref{fig:PITMvst} and \ref{fig:expectedtimeITM} illustrate the relevance of both the time the liquidity provider keeps the position active as well as the width of the position's price range.
 While a large width reduces the probability that the position drops out of its price range, the fees collected per trade are adversely affected by a widely spread liquidity position.
 To illustrate this trade-off, we can consider the following simplified model.
 Assume that near the current price, the liquidity distribution of the pool is uniformly distributed, i.e., the same amount of liquidity in each tick.
 Then the fees collected by a position ITM are inversely proportional to $\alpha$.
 On the other hand, the fees collected are proportional to the trading volume multiplied by the time in the money $T_\mathrm{ITM}$.
 Thus, in this model, the total fee a liquidity provider collects is proportional to the time in the money divided by $\alpha$